aljawaid/CostControl/README.md

 -------------

 - Introducing a new Cost Control section allowing access for all users to use and update all currency rates
+  - Access directly from the dashboard or from the user dropdown menu
   - New menu template hook for developers: `template:cost-control:sidebar`
 - Quickly filter through all the currencies
 - _Application Currency_ is known as Base Currency (can only be edited by `admins`)